ucla-oarc-web/WebBlocks/README.md

 * uglifycss
 * uglifyjs
 * grunt (to package jQuery)

+These tools are all written in either Ruby or Node.js, and as such, both are required (see ''Installing Prerequisites'' below).

 By default, the Rakefile executes these tools as though they are within the user search path.
 In the event that they reside elsewhere in the file system, the